natejcq/Python4Everybody/README.md

 ex_07_01 is the code for assignment 7.1 words.txt is the required text file for input of assignment 7.1

-ex_07_01 is the code for assignment 7.2 mbox-short.txt is the required input text file
+ex_07_02 is the code for assignment 7.2 mbox-short.txt is the required input text file

+ex_08_01 are programs from lecture 8.1